InsertKoinIO/koin/koin-projects/docs/reference/koin-android/scope.md

 ```

+!> Be careful to not use `scope` but `lifecycleScope`.
+This is a scope tied to the Android lifecycle.
+Else your scoped instances won't follow your lifecycle.

 ## Sharing instances between components with scopes

 In a more extended usage, you can use a `Scope` instance across components.
 For example, if we need to share a `UserSession` instance.